Christian manliness: Victorian Britain

-In Kingsley’s novel Alton Locke (1850), the man “explores the nature of human society and the opportunities for manly Christian work within and for it”.
-Kingsley vouched for the “adventurous openness” combining “the courage of the pilgrim or questing knight with the intelligence and alertness of the Baconian scientist”.
+In Kingsley’s novel Alton Locke (1850), the man "explores the nature of human society and the opportunities for manly Christian work within and for it".
+Kingsley vouched for the "adventurous openness" combining "the courage of the pilgrim or questing knight with the intelligence and alertness of the Baconian scientist".
 During the days of the British Empire, notions of Christian manliness were infused into books for young men and stories for young boys.
 Elegant poems flowed forth from pens, and works were written, drawing upon relevant passages in the Bible.

 In the 1890s, the conversation around degeneration, created a concern for the British Empire and the British people.
-These concerns that the British Empire might be flagging, led to a deep surveillance of the nation’s fitness.
+The concerns that the British Empire might be flagging led to a deep surveillance of the nation’s fitness.
 This aspect of Christian manliness groups both types identified by Vance, physical and moral manliness.
 This also encouraged tougher education similar to the Rugby School as well as the Boy Scouts program created by Baden Powell.